riggs9162/helix/docs/manual/60-converting-from-clockwork.md

 Inside of the `schema` folder of the actual schema, you should see a file named `sh_schema.lua`.
 This is the main schema file in both Clockwork and Helix.
 Most of your changes may actually be within this file.

 ## Including Files
-Both frameworks come with a utility function to include a file without worrying about sending them to the client and stuff.
+Both frameworks come with a utility function to include a file without worrying about sending them to the ply and stuff.
 In Clockwork, this function is `Clockwork.kernel:IncludePrefixed("sh_myfile.lua")`.
 Change this to `ix.util.Include("sh_myfile.lua") `and save.

 # The Plugin